 Cholera is an infectious disease that causes severe watery diarrhea, which can lead to dehydration and even death if untreated.
 It is caused by eating food or drinking water contaminated with a bacterium called Vibrio cholerae.

-Cholera was prevalent in the U.S. in the 1800s before modern water and sewage treatment systems eliminated its spread by contaminated water.
+Cholera was prevalent in the U.S. in the 1800s, before modern water and sewage treatment systems eliminated its spread by contaminated water.
 Only about 10 cases of cholera are reported each year in the U.S. and half of these are acquired abroad.
-Rarely, contaminated seafood has caused cholera outbreaks in the U.S. However, cholera outbreaks are still a serious problem in other parts of the world, where cholera affects an estimated 3 to 5 million people and causes more than 100,000 deaths each year.
+Rarely, contaminated seafood has caused cholera outbreaks in the U.S. However, cholera outbreaks are still a serious problem in other parts of the world.
+The World Health Organization reports that there are 1.3 million to 4 million cases each year.

 The disease is most common in places with poor sanitation, crowding, war, and famine.
 Common locations include parts of Africa, south Asia, and Latin America.
 If you are traveling to one of those areas, knowing the following cholera facts can help protect you and your family.